RainingChain/PokemonB2W2BattleSubwayRNG/README.md

 To avoid this issue, change the DS clock, load the game, leave the subway entirely, save, come back inside and save again next to the operator.

-Basic options:
+Generate options:
 --------------
+This will display the list of expected trainers based on the inputs:
-* `--profileFile`: Path to profile json file.
+* `--profile`: Path to profile json file.
 Use other tool such as PokeFinder to find the right values.
-Check ./myProfile.json for an example.
+Default: ./profile.json
 * `--dateTime`: Date when the game is started, in yyyy-m-d-h-m-s format.
 Default: 2009-1-1-0-0-0
 * `--wins`: number of wins so far in the Battle Subway.
+Must be a multiple of 7.
+For Battle Institute, must be 0.
 Default: 28 wins
+* `--subwayType`: The type of subway.
+Possible values: normalSingle, superSingle, normalDouble, superDouble, battleInstituteSingle, battleInstituteDouble.
+Default: superSingle
+* `--pidRng`: Advanced.
+The PIDRNG value (in hex format) before talking to the subway operator.
+This overwrites the PIDRNG value determined by --profile and --dateTime.
+Ex: 0xF234567812345678.
+No default.
+* `--printRngFramesInfo`: Advanced.
+Display RNG frame info for RNG searchers.
+Default: false

 Input example:
 ```
-PokemonB2W2BattleSubwayRNG.exe --profileFile ./myProfile.json --dateTime 2021-4-18-23-54-9 --wins 28
+PokemonB2W2BattleSubwayRNG.exe --profile ./profile.json --dateTime 2021-4-18-23-54-9 --wins 0
+PokemonB2W2BattleSubwayRNG.exe --profile ./profile.json --dateTime 2021-12-31-1-2-3 --wins 7 --subwayType superDouble
+PokemonB2W2BattleSubwayRNG.exe --pidRng 0xF234567812345678 --wins 14 --subwayType superDouble
 ````

 Output example:
 ```
-2021-04-18 23:54:09, Seed:0x802accf7048bb49f, InitialAdvances:57
+Date: 2009-01-01-00-00-00
+Seed: 0x802accf7048bb49f, InitialAdvances:57, PIDRNG: 0x9cb929d058fb6096

 (t212,p857,a0|p750,a1|p858,a0|) (t274,p589,a0|p639,a0|p619,a1|) (t252,p569,a0|p368,a1|p860,a0|) (t223,p596,a0|p585,a1|p605,a1|) (t254,p712,a0|p826,a0|p831,a1|) (t270,p380,a0|p914,a0|p667,a1|) (t282,p340,a0|p292,a1|p240,a0|)

 TrainerId: 212, Name:Psychic Sambala